Xeno828/webdriverIO-cucumber/README.md

 Use [Underscore.js](http://underscorejs.org/) already bundled inside the framework which provides over 100 functions that support both your favorite workaday functional helpers: map, filter, invoke — as well as more specialized goodies: function binding, javascript templating, creating quick indexes, deep equality testing, and so on.

-### Contribution

-Create a fork of the project into your own repository.
-Make all your necessary changes and create a pull request with a description on what was added or removed and details explaining the changes in lines of code.
-If approved, project owners will merge it.

 ### History

 Industry is moving towards Node.js / JavaScript, Angularjs, Full-Stack world.
 WebdriverIO, a JavaScript binding wrapper for Selenium Webdriver, was originated by Camilo Tapia's initial Selenium project called WebdriverJS, which was the first Webdriver project on NPM.
 In 2014, the project was renamed WebdriverIO later on.
 This repository is a pre-configured version of webdriverIO meant to jump-start the process of writing new test automation or adding test automation to existing node.js applications.

-### Licensing

-MIT